A Grammar of Machine Learning Workflows: Rejecting Data Leakage at Call Time: A Motivating Example

 Each model's test-set score is computed and compared.
 The researcher picks the model with the higher test AUC and reports it.
-This is Class II leakage (selection bias): the test set has been used for model selection, not just final assessment.
-Its effect is large (\(d_z = 0.93\), \(n\)-invariant) (\citeproc{ref-roth2026landscape}{Roth 2026}).
-No sklearn (\citeproc{ref-pedregosa2011scikit}{Pedregosa et al. 2011}) mechanism prevents this: \texttt{train\_test\_split} returns ordinary arrays; nothing stops the user from scoring on \texttt{X\_test} repeatedly and choosing the best result.
+This is methodologically incorrect: the test set has been used for model selection, not just final assessment.
+The measured inflation grows logarithmically with \(K\), reaching nearly one standardized effect-size unit at \(K = 19\) in the companion study (\citeproc{ref-roth2026landscape}{Roth 2026}).
+No sklearn (\citeproc{ref-pedregosa2011scikit}{Pedregosa et al. 2011}; \citeproc{ref-buitinck2013sklearn}{Buitinck et al. 2013}) mechanism prevents this: the API returns plain NumPy arrays; nothing stops the user from scoring on \texttt{X\_test} repeatedly and choosing the best result.
 The textbook rule (``use the test set only once'') is documentation, not enforcement.

 The grammar version:

 \begin{Shaded} \begin{Highlighting}[] \ImportTok{import}\NormalTok{ ml}